harryzhu626/217nlp/assignment1/README.md

 ```sh
 curl -H "Content-Type: text/plain" -X POST -d@[txt file name] http://127.0.0.1:5000/api
 ```
-and you will receive json markup of all named entities.
+and you will receive a html markup of all named entities.

 Have Fun!